News & Articles

 One-Person Company

-A limited liability firm owned by an individual or a corporate body is called a one-person company.
+A One-Person Company is a limited liability firm owned by an individual or a corporate body.
 The difference between a sole proprietorship and this legal form is that the liability is limited to the shares held by the owning entity.
 The delicate points about this legal structure that one should consider are:

 • A UAE national or GCC national can set up and own this legal form of firm.